-Help your growing baby develop in the twenty-eighth week of your pregnancy
+Help my growing baby develop in the 28th week of pregnancy

 You are now entering the third trimester of your pregnancy!
 As your growing baby’s mental & physical development continues to develop rapidly from week 28 onwards.
 Learn more tips

 about adding DHA in your diet for you and your developing baby.